Stockflare/learn/_posts/2014-10-27-B5-learn-from-the-experts.markdown

 * They tell you when your stock has tanked, not when it's about to tank
 * They tell you when a stock has become hot, not when its about to get hot

-Though, they have one saving grace, which is the occassional interview with a legendary investor or CEO.
+Though, they have one saving grace, which is the occasional interview with a legendary investor or CEO.
 These segments can be gold.
 If so, this content will have a very long shelf life.
 So no need to watch it live.
 There's always YouTube!

 ### Part 5.
 Conclusion